Tangkak: History

-Politics
+Government and politics

 Tangkak (N10) has its own constituency in the Johor State Legislative Assembly.
 The seat is currently held by Ee Chin Li of the Democratic Action Party (DAP) from Pakatan Harapan (PH) ruling coalition.

 At the national level, Tangkak under the parliamentary constituency of Ledang, currently held by Syed Ibrahim Syed Nor of People's Justice Party (PKR) from PH too, the federal ruling coalition.

+Tangkak District Council (Majlis Daerah Tangkak) is the local government of Tangkak District including Tangkak town itself.
+It was formed on 1 August 1976 as the Muar North District Council (Majlis Daerah Muar Utara) through the merger of the nine local councils (Majlis Tempatan) of Tangkak, Kebun Bahru, Sagil, Bukit Kangkar, Sungai Mati, Serom, Bukit Gambir, Grisek dan Kundang Ulu and got its present name on 1 April 2001.
+On 1 January 2009, the Kesang Mukim was ceded from Muar District and became part of the Tangkak District Council and also Tangkak District administration area.